2025 Storm Events in Tacoma

 • Soft spots when walking on roof

 25% Rule: If damage is localized and roof is under 10 years old, repair may suffice.
-If roof shows multiple warning signs, is over 15 years old, or has had recurring repairs, full replacement is typically more cost-effective.
+If roof shows multiple warning signs, is over 15 years old, or has had recurring repairs, full replacement is typically more effective long-term.
 In Tacoma's wet climate, delaying replacement risks expensive water damage to underlying structure.

 Tacoma at a Glance